Leonard Swindley

 Leonard Swindley is a fictional character from the British ITV soap opera Coronation Street.
 One of the original characters created by Tony Warren, he was played by actor Arthur Lowe between 1960 and 1965.
-The character of Mr. Swindley also appeared as the central figure in two spin-off series following his departure from the Street - Pardon the Expression and Turn Out the Lights, making him a unique character in British soap opera.
+The character of Mr. Swindley also appeared as the central figure in two spin-off series following his departure from the Street—Pardon the Expression and Turn Out the Lights—making him a unique character in British soap opera.

 Creation

 Casting

 At the time filming commenced of the pilot episode of Coronation Street, the character of Leonard Swindley had not even been cast.
 Because he was not supposed to appear until episode three, auditions were still taking place until Arthur Lowe walked in and read for the producers.
 Lowe, later Captain Mainwaring in Dad's Army, was an established actor by the time of his Coronation Street casting, but it was his turn as pompous Mr. Swindley that made him a household name in the early 60s.

 In December 1961, only a year after the launch of the show, a strike of the actors' union Equity meant that Lowe, who was not under contract with the show at that point, was forced to leave the series along with several other stars of the Street.
-The strike lasted until April 1962, and Lowe agreed to reprise his role once again, returning in June along with Eileen Derbyshire.
+The strike lasted until April 1962, and Lowe agreed to reprise his role, returning in June along with Eileen Derbyshire.

 Upon hearing of Lowe's decision to quit the series in 1965, ITV bosses offered him the chance to continue in the role as the star of a new sitcom based on his character.
-The result, Pardon The Expression, debuted two months on from his final appearance in Coronation Street and ran for two series until 1966.
+The result, Pardon The Expression, debuted two days after his final appearance in Coronation Street and ran for two series until 1966.
 It in turn produced its own spin-off Turn Out The Lights, again based on Swindley, which lasted only six episodes.